GMMan/xros-loader-code-crown-tools/pi_pico/README.md

 - 6 blinks: CSD version mismatch: the Xros Loader will probably not recognize this card

-More detailed error messages are printed to the default UART port.
+More detailed error messages are printed to USB serial port.
 You can also view the messages in Thonny.

 If your SD breakout board does not have a